gaois/documental/docs/software/documental/editors.en.md

 ## Folder structure

-All documentaion is contained in the `docs` folder.
+All documentation is contained in the `docs` folder.
 As an editor, you will be able to complete all of your work here.
 A typical `docs` folder structure looks something like this:

 ```
 - docs